Create a reference data set for your Azure Time Series Insights Gen1 environment using the Azure portal

 This article describes how to add a reference data set to your Azure Time Series Insights environment.
 Reference data is useful to join to your source data to augment the values.

 A Reference Data Set is a collection of items that augment the events from your event source.
-Time Series Insights ingress engine joins each event from your event source with the corresponding data row in your reference data set.
+Azure Time Series Insights ingress engine joins each event from your event source with the corresponding data row in your reference data set.
 This augmented event is then available for query.
 This join is based on the Primary Key column(s) defined in your reference data set.

-In this video, we cover Time Series Insight’s reference data model.
+Learn about Time Series Insight’s reference data model.